-There are inherent uncertainties when planning for the future, especially during the continued recovery from the pandemic and with inflation reaching a 40-year high.
-The Lottery's solid business plan focusing on players, retailers, product, and initiatives within the Lottery organization itself, creates the balanced approach needed to continue to reach record sales levels.
+Although the economy has mostly recovered from the pandemic, there are inherent uncertainties when planning for the future such as high interest rates and inflation.
+The Lottery's solid business plan, which focuses on players, retailers, product, and initiatives within the Lottery organization itself, creates the balanced approach needed to continue to reach record sales levels.
 The result will be increased contributions to California public education.